hauke96/the-green-spot/content/posts/first-entry.en.md

 title = "First entry"
 draft = true
 author = "hauke"
-summary = "This is just a test entry for me to test the website"
+summary = "This is just a test entry for me to test the website."
 +++
 # Something new started ...
 This is an basic example of an blog post.
 Currently this website is just a draft and will definitely change over time.